EhsanBitaraf/dataset-mie-literature/README.md

 # License

-THis Repository is available under the [CC0 1.0 Universal](LICENSE).
+This Repository is available under the [CC0 1.0 Universal](LICENSE).